davidbhr/CompactionAnalyzer/README.md

                                 # all values above norm2-percentile to 1
 seg_invert=False                # if segmentation is inverted (True) dark objects are detected inseated of bright ones seg_iter = 1                    # repetition of closing and dilation steps for segmentation
-segmention_method="otsu"         #  use "otsu" or "yen" or "entopy"  as segmentation method load_segmentation = False        # if true enter the path of the segementation math in path_seg to path_seg = None                  # load in a saved.segmetnion.npy
+segmention_method="otsu"         #  use "otsu" or "yen" or "entropy"  as segmentation method load_segmentation = False        # if true enter the path of the segementation math in path_seg to path_seg = None                  # load in a saved segmentation *.npy - file
 ```